photon/storage-mongodb-object/README.md

 1) Add the module in your project

+You need to have composer available in your system

     composer require "photon/storage-mongodb-object:dev-master"

 or for a specific version

-    composer require "photon/storage-mongodb-object:2.0.0"
+    composer require "photon/storage-mongodb-object:^3.0"

+2) Define a database

-2) Define a MongoDB connection in your project configuration
+Define a MongoDB connection in your project configuration

     'databases' => array(
         'default' => array(